Requirements

 Fees and funding

-Full programme tuition for two years of study for the April 2024 intake is €24,900.
+Full programme tuition for two years of study is €24,900.
 You can choose to pay for the Master’s programme in one instalment or you can spread the payments with four instalments (first instalment – €9,960; three instalments – €4,980 each).

 Please consider